If you don’t have time to dig through the whole guide, Ryka Devotion Plus 2 (women) and Brooks Addiction Walker (men) are the best shoes for sciatica.

-Moreover, the closed-cell properties of the material also inhibit bacterial and fungal growth inside the shoes that can prevent your feet’ skin from infections.
+Moreover, the closed-cell properties of the material also inhibit bacterial and fungal growth inside the shoes which can prevent your feet’ skin from infections.

 The blend of memory foam with croslite acts as a cherry on a top that supports your heel and feet metatarsals by offering an extra-plush feel and added comfort.

-The shoe’s upper is made of rugged canvas that got some sketch corners so that you can easily slide in and out your feet.
-As far as the fit of these shoes is concerned, they provide a relaxed and secure fit to your feet and prevents them from slipping the shoes.
+The shoes upper is made of rugged canvas that got some sketch corners so that you can easily slide in and out your feet.
+As far as the fit of these shoes is concerned, they provide a relaxed and secure fit to your feet and prevent them from slipping the shoes.

 I have made a detailed guide on crocs shoe sizes and fits to get an idea of precisely the relaxed fit in crocs and how crocs shoes fit.